Champaign library director to retire June 1

 CHAMPAIGN —Champaign Public Library Director Donna Pittman has announced plans to retire June 1.

-Named director in 2016, Pittman began working for the library in 1989 and previously served as outreach librarian and development director.
+Named director in 2016, Pittman began her career at the library in 1989 and previously served as outreach librarian and development director.

-A Champaign native who holds a master’s degree from the University of Illinois, Pittman has led the library to initiate its Great Authors series, Mother Goose on the Loose early literacy program, Launch at the Library Business Service, Get the Job!
-Career service and after-school programming for middle school students.
+A Champaign native who holds a master’s degree from the University of Illinois, Pittman has led the library while it initiated its Great Authors series, Mother Goose on the Loose early-literacy program, Launch at the Library business service, Get the Job! career service and after-school programming for middle school students.

 “I couldn’t be prouder of our staff, our beautiful building and the service we provide to community members of all ages,” she said.